adamgulyas/adamgulyas/README.md

 ## My Passion &nbsp;:heart:

-Apart from engineering and data science, I'm an investor, speculator, and options trader.
-Fueled each day by a deep fascination of economic systems and the desire to fit the pieces together, always in pursuit of a greater understanding.
+Apart from engineering and data science, I'm an investor, speculator, and options trader; fueled each day by a deep fascination of economic systems and the desire to fit the pieces together, and always in pursuit of a greater understanding.

 ### Currently Reading &nbsp;:books: